 Lice are very common in school kids, as they get in contact with one another more often.
 They occur most frequently in children between the age of 3 to 12 years.

 An itchy scalp is the very common symptom of head lice.
-However, the itching may not start immediately and may sometimes be delayed for weeks as the head lice take time to develop.
+However, the itching may not start immediately and may sometimes be delayed for weeks as the head lice takes time to develop.

 If you suspect a lice infestation in your child, check for lice and nits with a fine-tooth comb on the scalp, around the nape of the neck and behind the ears.
 A good comb and bright light will be of good help.